endroid/application/GUIDELINES.md

   * The more you see what happens, the more you know what you are doing
   * Magic is difficult to debug and vulnerable to changes
 * Apply immutability where possible
-  * Do not just blindly create setters for everything
+  * An object should never exist in an invalid state
+  * Don't rely on background generated IDs upon DB persistence
+  * Avoid using setters and mutable properties
-  * Inject the required properties via the constructor
+  * Inject all required properties via the constructor
     * An instantiated object has to be a valid / viable object
     * Do not allow a temporary invalid state by design
     * For instance: use DTOs in forms and keep your model clean